Azure-Samples/media-services-3rdparty-player-samples/README.md

 ## Overview

 This repository contains samples, documentation, and platform/browser feature tables for using popular 3rd party player frameworks that support HLS and/or MPEG-DASH delivery from Azure Media Services (AMS).
-This guide also includes the steps needed to configure VOD and Live content from Azure Media Services to facility the testing of each 3rd party player.
+This guide also includes the steps needed to configure VOD and Live content from Azure Media Services to facilitate the testing of each 3rd party player.

 These are the main components of this repository: